non-local/obsidian-AI-node-extender/README.md

-# Observe: You need your perso
+# Observe: You need your personal OpenAI API key!!

+![Samp